avipreshel/Trigger/README.md

 ```

 ## Why you should prefer it over NetMQ pub-sub topology
-If you're looking for a basic pub-sub topology and you only care about working in local host, then Trigger achieve better performance for FAR LESS boilerplate code compare to ZMQ.
+* Speed: NetMQ doesn't support named pipes yet , and the feature request is still pending since 2015 [GitHub thread](https://github.com/zeromq/netmq/issues/331)
-Also, NetMQ doesn't support named pipes yet (the [GitHub thread](https://github.com/zeromq/netmq/issues/331) is still open since 2015) so Trigger is MUCH faster.
+* Far less boilerplate code: You can create a publisher and subscriber in a single line of code

 ## How does A publisher works
 Publisher takes a struct DTO, copies it into a queue (which is located in a shared memory area) and then trigger a named event.